 Let’s unite globally to counteract the might of the neo-liberal, hard-right world order and their “shock doctrine” crisis plan to stamp-out growing support for progressive, anti-austerity, environmental and pro-peace political movements in nations around the world.

 Through our unity we will win power nationally and forge a global democratic revolution.
 Help kick-start this process by having your say on a set of core global justice agreements, a #GlobalManifesto.
-Start by joining our Represent e-democracy platform then invite your favourite female activist or politician to propose a global policy for the whole world to debate and vote on.

 The future of democracy is: